summersim/solarpro/README.md

+# SolarPro

 ## Getting Started

-Create a project using this example:
+Create a new project using the following command:

 ```bash
 npx thirdweb create --template next-typescript-starter